Azure/azure-sdk-for-python/sdk/purview/azure-purview-datamap/README.md

 # Azure Purview Datamap client library for Python
 Microsoft Purview Data Map provides the foundation for data discovery and data governance.
 Microsoft Purview Data Map is a cloud native PaaS service that captures metadata about enterprise data present in analytics and operation systems on-premises and cloud.
-Azure PurviewDataMap client provides a set of APIs in Purview Data Map Data Plane.
+DataMapClient provides a set of APIs in the Purview Data Map service.
 For a full list of APIs, please refer to [Data Map API](https://learn.microsoft.com/rest/api/purview/datamapdataplane/operation-groups?view=rest-purview-datamapdataplane-2023-09-01).

 ## Getting started